 BANK OR HDB LOAN?
 IT AFFECTS HOW MUCH CPF YOU CAN USE

 When you take an HDB Concessionary Loan, you can borrow up to 90 per cent of the price or the value of your flat (whichever is lower).
 The remaining 10 per cent can be paid through CPF.

-However, there is no need to set aside the full S$20,000: just a sufficient sum to cover your loan repayments for six months should do.
+However, there is no need to set aside the full S$20,000; just a sufficient sum to cover your loan repayments for six months would do.

 This cap is called the CPF Withdrawal Limit.
 It is based on the Valuation Limit (VL) of the house you buy.
 Between the property price and valuation, the VL is the lower of the two.

 For example, if your flat cost S$350,000 but the valuation is S$340,000, then the VL is S$340,000.
 The CPF Withdrawal Limit is capped at 120 per cent of the VL.
 Any amount beyond this has to be paid in cash.

 You can use CPF to pay off home loans for public and private housing.
 However, the usual restrictions – such as the above-mentioned withdrawal limit – still apply.

 USE CPF TO PAY FOR STAMP DUTIES AND LEGAL FEES

 When you purchase a house, you will have to pay the Buyers Stamp Duty (BSD).
 If you are buying your second or subsequent property, you will also be subject to the Additional Buyers Stamp Duty (ABSD).

 You can pay these stamp duties with your CPF, subject to some restrictions.
 First, you can only use the money in your OA.
 Next, if you’re buying an already completed house (the house is not under construction), you must pay the stamp duties in cash first.
 You can then claim the amount from your CPF later (contact the CPF Board for more details).
 Stamp duties are due within 14 days of completing your property purchase.